ExplorViz-Archive/landscape-service/README.md

 # ExplorViz Landscape-Service

-Service that processes and provides structural data of monitored landscapes.
+Scalable service that processes and provides structural data of monitored applications.
+Applications are grouped in an encompassing software landscape (abbr. landscape).
+This landscape can contain one or multiple monitored applications, depending on the initial instrumentation settings for the monitored application.

 ## Features